Log Sampling

 1. Initial Phase

-Log the first Initial entries unconditionally:
+Log the first N entries unconditionally with WithSamplingInitial:

-Initial: 100, // First 100 logs always written
+logging.WithSamplingInitial(100), // First 100 logs always written

 Purpose: Ensure you always see the beginning of operations, even if they’re short-lived.